AresEnsea/AresHubWiki/docs/Tutorial elec/pwm.md

 sidebar_position: 2
 ---

+# PWM

-# Quick guide to generate a PWM signal with an ST microcontroller
+## Quick guide to generate a PWM signal with an ST microcontroller

 ## What is it?
 PWM stands for Pulse-width modulation, which is any method of representing a signal as a rectangular wave with a varying duty cycle.
 So a PWM signal is simply a rectengular wave with a varying duty cycle.